Chocolate Raspberry Cupcakes

 • Use a large cookie scoop to fill your cupcake liners easily.
 It also makes sure the cupcakes end up being the same height.

-• Seal off the top of your piping bag with a rubber band to prevent any frosting from seeping out the top of the bag and make the piping bag easier to use.
+• Seal off the top of your piping bag with a rubber band to prevent any frosting from seeping out of the top of the bag and make the piping bag easier to use.

 Chocolate Raspberry Cupcake Variations

 To make gluten-free chocolate raspberry cupcakes, swap in your favorite gluten-free flour blend for the AP flour this recipe calls for.
-Be sure to over-mix your batter and let it sit for at least 30 minutes before baking for best results.
+Be sure to over-mix your batter and let it sit for at least 30 minutes before baking for the best results.

 Making These Chocolate Raspberry Cupcakes in Advance & Storage Tips